AtamaCo/docs/docs/reference/publishers/README.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Providers
+# Publishers
-For more information, please pick a provider from the navigation on the left.
+For more information, please pick a publisher from the navigation on the left.

-If you're interested in what providers are in general, read more [here](../../composer-core/providers/README.md).
+If you're interested in what publishers are in general, read more [here](../../composer-studio/developer-guides/publishers/README.md).

 :::info